 SPID ‘C’ Service Provider Personnel perform a local query for the subscriptionVersionStatusAttributeValueChange message for SV32.

+Chapter 9, test case 48-9, update pre-req 6, and step 2.

+Verify that SPID ‘C’ is configured with a SOA Network Data Download Indicator and LSMS Network and Subscription Data Download Indicator set to ‘ON’.
+SPID ‘C’ has a filter set such that it WILL NOT receive downloads for this NPA-NXX.

+Issues an M-ACTION Response in CMIP (or NCRR – NewSpCreateReply in XML) back to SPID ‘A’ (for SPID ‘BC’) indicating success for the TN’s in the range.

 Chapter 9, test case 48-10, update step 2.

 The NPAC SMS determines the request is valid and performs the following: